Atlas Building, Perth

 The Atlas Building is a heritage-listed building in Perth, Western Australia.
 It is located in the Perth central business district at 8–10 The Esplanade, and sits along the south-western side of Sherwood Court.

 The construction of the building in the 1930s was well documented.

-The building was constructed for the Atlas Assurance Company, in an Inter-War Free Classical style, with an art-deco entrance and elevator.
+The building was constructed for the Atlas Assurance Company, in an Inter-War Free Classical style, with an art-deco entrance and lift.
 It has historical significance both architecturally and as one of few commercial developments in Perth constructed during the depression years.

 In addition to Atlas, occupants of the building have included: